rajatpoddar/Nrega_Automation/README.md

 - 🏁 **Scheme Closing** - Automate the process of closing schemes for completed work.
 - 📁 **File Manager with Sharing** - A built-in cloud file manager to save, organize, and share your important documents like Muster Roll PDFs.
 - 🎨 **Dynamic UI** – A modern interface with a dynamic footer, Dark/Light theme support, and real-time status updates.
+- 📊 **MIS Reports Downloader:** Solves the portal's CAPTCHA automatically and downloads multiple MIS reports for a specified District and Block into a single, multi-sheet Excel file.
+- 📈 **Social Audit Reports:** Automates the process of fetching Social Audit issue details.
+The bot navigates, clicks 'View' on each issue in the list, extracts the detailed description, and compiles it into a comprehensive report.
 ---

 ## 🛠 Prerequisites